-- 2. Develop an educational plan that is tied directly to extending the computer science concepts found within: - The most current revision of the Arkansas High School Computer Science Standards: - College Board AP Computer Science Principles or A; and/or - IB Computer Science SL or HL; - 3.
-Submit the study plan to a local advisor5 for approval; - 4.
-Have at least a 3 GPA; and - 5.
-Produce a final product for presentation.
+- 1. Either: - Have at least one (1) credit from a DESE approved computer science course; or - Submit computer science work product that satisfactorily demonstrates the competencies expected within the DESE Computer Science Standards to an advisory panel; - 2.
+Develop an educational plan that is tied directly to extending the computer science concepts found within: - The most current revision of the Arkansas High School Computer Science Standards; - College Board AP Computer Science Principles or A; and/or - IB Computer Science SL or HL; - 3.
+Submit the study plan to a local advisor for approval; - 4.
+Have at least a 3.5 GPA; and

+5. Produce a final product for presentation.

-The advisor5 is responsible for reviewing, monitoring, and approving the student's study plan.
+The advisor is responsible for reviewing, monitoring, and approving the student's study plan.
 The study plan should include anticipated objectives that allow the advisor to evaluate the student's study progress.
 The student is responsible for submitting regular written reports to the advisor5 concerning the student's progress towards the student's independent study goals.